Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilient-by-Design: A Proposed Resilience Framework

-\textbf{\textit{Traffic engineering}}: networks usually witness a surge in the network traffic in the event of a failure/ disruption as users try to access information, which further strains the network.
+\textbf{\textit{Traffic engineering}}: networks usually witness a surge in the network traffic in the event of a disruption as users try to access information, which further strains the network.
 Traffic engineering can be applied to proactively divert the traffic to the unaffected parts of the network or even block traffic from less critical applications based on the SLAs.
-Additionally, proactive broadcast with information update can also counter the traffic surge from information-seeking users.
+Furthermore, proactively broadcasting information updates to potential information-seeking users can prevent possible traffic surges.

 \textbf{\textit{Novel network architecture}}: major disruptive events like earthquakes can affect the network architecture, making part of the network unavailable.
-Such challenges can be addressed by utilizing novel network architectures such a space, air and ground integrated networks (SAGIN) which integrates satellites, high altitude platform stations and unmanned aerial vehicles with the terrestrial network (TN).
-The integration of SAGIN with TNs can provide continuity in service or minimize the disruption in case of such failures, though the heterogeneity of the different networks is a major challenge.
+Such challenges can be addressed by utilizing novel network architectures such a space, air and ground integrated networks (SAGIN) which integrates satellites (also known as non-terrestrial network (NTN)), high altitude platform stations and unmanned aerial vehicles with the terrestrial network (TN).
+The integration of SAGIN with TNs can provide continuity in service or minimize the disruption in case of such failures, though the heterogeneity of the different networks is a major challenge as these networks may be designed with different and not complementary principles and approaches regarding security and resilience.
+It may be noted that TN-NTN integration is part of the 3GPP standardization roadmap for 5G and 6G, which partially addresses some of these interoperability issues.